netdata/netdata/collectors/charts.d.plugin/sensors/README.md

 ## Enable the collector

-If using our native DEB/RPM packages, make sure `netdata-plugin-chartsd` is installed.
+If using [our official native DEB/RPM packages](https://github.com/netdata/netdata/blob/master/packaging/installer/methods/packages.md), make sure `netdata-plugin-chartsd` is installed.

 The `sensors` collector is disabled by default.